 Outside of cash, cards and phone, I’m done packing.

-No checking bags at the airport, no worrying about leaving anything behind since I’m not taking anything I can’t replace easily equals no stress.
+No checking bags at the airport, no worrying about leaving anything behind since I’m not taking anything I can’t replace easily.
+This equates to no stress.

 Any other minimalists out there with more helpful hints?
 Any over-packers that think they will try going with less next time?
 Leave me a comment below.
 I love to hear from you!